mwbowers/mwbowers.github.io/reference/asna-qsys-expo/expo-tags/dds-dec-range-field-tag-helper.md

 It is recommended to specify the **Min** (minimum) and **Max** (maximum) values to properly define the valid range.

 Whenever possible, it is also recommended to use a [pattern](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern) attribute to validate the value, before the page can be submitted to the server.
-Foe example, for a field used as a four digit **PIN** (zero decimals), a pattern such as:
+For example, for a field used as a four digit **PIN** (zero decimals), a pattern such as:

 ```html
 pattern="\d{4,4}"
 title="Valid PIN is four digits long."
 ```

+sets the client-side validation to allow values that are only digits with a length of four.
+Notice also the use of attribute [title](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern#usability) to assist the user when the Browser shows validation errors.
 <br>
 <br>